heystevegray/dev-portfolio-netlify-cms/content/til/execute-commands-in-other-directories.md

 # Summary

 I was trying to avoid having to change directories to run a command, then switch back to my [current working directory](https://shapeshed.com/unix-pwd/).
-You can run commands in sub-shells by wrap the commands in parenthesis `()`.
+You can run commands in sub-shells by wrapping the commands in parenthesis `()`.

 > The parentheses cause a sub-shell to be spawned.
 After the program exits, the sub-shell terminates, returning you to your prompt of the parent shell, in the directory you started from. | [Source](https://stackoverflow.com/a/786419/14342613)